nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 #### Description

-This message is sent whenever a file connection closes.
-The recipient either re-queues the file, or ignores the message if the download finished.
+This message is sent whenever a file connection of an active upload closes.
+Soulseek NS clients can also send this message when a file can not be read.
+The recipient either re-queues the upload (download on their end), or ignores the message if the transfer finished.

 #### Data Order